 - If you are including children on your guest list, remember to offer kid-friendly food and drinks, such as juice and soda.

 - Use paper plates, napkins and glasses – with a basketball theme or team colors – to make cleanup easy.

-A meat, cheese and vegetable (for the health freaks) plate with some mustard on the side would probably get a good workout.
+Serve stadium food.
+Hot dogs, popcorn, peanuts, and nachos make your guests feel just like they’re at the game.
+A meat, cheese, and vegetable (for the health freaks) plate with some mustard on the side will probably get a good workout.
 Pigs in a blanket and hot wings are also good choices.
-Here is a recipe for a quick dip thats a favorite with nachos.
+These tasty apps will make your March Madness party a hit.
+Here’s a recipe for a quick dip that’s a favorite with nachos.

 Texas Queso Dip

 - 4 cups grated extra-sharp cheddar cheese (about 12 ounces)

 - 1 1/2 cups grated Monterey Jack cheese (about 6 ounces)

 - 1 tablespoon cornstarch